The Price

 Siblings duel in one of Arthur Miller’s (Death of A Salesman, The Crucible) most personal plays.
 Estranged brothers Victor and Walter must clear out the remnants of their gilded upbringing before their childhood home is torn down.
 As they negotiate the value of their past, they must reckon with the true cost of a more hopeful future.
 Brandon J. Dirden (August Wilson’s Radio Golf, Wine in the Wilderness) directs this towering story of how we measure the burden of memory.

-Single tickets sale begins MAR 31 / 2025.
+Single tickets on sale MAR / 2025.
 Season Subscriptions available now!

 MEET THE ARTISTS